RunestoneInteractive/RunestoneServer/source/PythonModules/modules.rst

         .. tab:: Question

            The **Pythagorean Theorem** tells us that the length of the hypotenuse of a right triangle is related to the lengths of the other two sides.
-Look thru the ``math`` module and see if you can find a function that will compute this relationship automatically.
+Look thru the ``math`` module and see if you can find a function that will compute this relationship for you.
+Once you find it, write a short program to try it out.

         .. tab:: Answer